smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 Like any city mapping project, I start with exploring the open data repositories.
 Unfortunately, in Calgary on-street parking maps and rules are not available as an open data set.
 The only option is this [map](https://www.calgaryparking.com/web/guest/findparking/onstreet).

 !['cpa map'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/curb_rules/cpa_map.png)
-Calgary Parking Authority on-street parking map
+Calgary Parking Authority (CPA) on-street parking map {: .caption}
-{: .caption}

 Inspecting the code, we see that it references a kml file which we can download.
 After converting the kml file to geojson using this [Mapbox utility](https://mapbox.github.io/togeojson) we now have a file we can work with.
 We are going to split the data into two tables: one for the **curb geometry** and one for the **curb rules**.